WebAssembly/spec/md-proto/WebAssembly.md

 | `i64.le_u`  | `(i64, i64) : (i32)`        | [C], [U] | 0x6d   | `<=u` (11)

-The `le_u` instruction tests whether the left operand is less than or equal to the right operand, interpreting the operands as unsigned values.
+The `le_u` instruction tests whether the left operand is less than or equal to the right operand, interpreting the operands as unsigned.

 > This instruction corresponds to what is sometimes called "at most" in other languages.